When I’m looking for Monday night dinner ideas, I’m looking for no-muss, no-fuss.

 Well, how does tender pulled pork sound?
 Or homemade pad Thai?

-I promise, everything on this list of Monday night dinner ideas is easy, tasty, and doesn’t require too much effort to throw together.
+I promise, everything on this list of Monday night dinner recipes is easy, tasty, and doesn’t require too much effort to throw together.

 You might be wondering just how easy these pork chops are.